 For the majority of this article, I will be focusing on familiars obtained through the Find Familiar spell.
 A 1st level Ritual Spell for Wizards, though Warlocks and Bards can pick it up through class features.
-It takes 1 hour to cast, and conjures a familiar that lasts until permanently dismissed or killed.
+It takes 1 hour to cast and conjures a familiar that lasts until permanently dismissed or killed.
 If lost, you can re-summon it, and if you cast a touch spell, you can spend your familiar’s reaction to have them cast it with your spell slot (if you used one).
-The only downside is that it can’t attack with it’s own action, but it can actually take an attack of opportunity if it has a reaction.
+The only downside is that it can’t attack with its own action, but it can take an attack of opportunity if it has a reaction.

 Even if you aren’t using your Familiar to help your fighter flank, cast all sorts of touch spells, solve puzzles, or even scout ahead for the source of that mysterious fire, a familiar can still be a worthwhile investment.
-They can help you pull pranks on friends, perform a show, help you haul or craft things, keep an eye out for a sign that your friends got into trouble for the unteenth time, serve as something to talk to even if they don’t talk back, or even reflect your mental journey throughout the campaign.
-Your DM might allow simple visual changes in a familiar that is connected to you in response to certain triggers.
+They can help you pull pranks on friends, perform a show, help you haul or craft things, keep an eye out for a sign that your friends got into trouble for the umpteenth time, serve as something to talk to even if they don’t talk back, or even reflect your mental journey throughout the campaign.
+Your DM might allow simple visual changes in a familiar connected to you in response to specific triggers.

 Finding a Familiar